 Ryan D. Burrow

 Ryan D. Burrow is an associate staff member in the Secure Resilient Systems and Technology Group.
-He works with embedded devices in industrial controls systems in an effort to improve and promote security in these systems.
-Due to the real-time nature of these systems, solutions need to minimize the introduction of overheads in the worst-case scenario; this requirement is unique from typical performance evaluations, which focus on the average case.
-Mr. Burrow is passionate about the interaction between software and hardware that is highly prevalent in the world of embedded systems, as well as the importance of security by design.
+He works with embedded and industrial controls systems in an effort to promote and improve security in this field.
+Unlike typical performance evaluations, which focus on the average case, the real-time nature of these systems demands solutions to minimize the introduction of overhead in the worst-case scenario.
+Burrow is passionate about the importance of security by design, as well as the interaction between software and hardware that is highly prevalent in the world of embedded systems.

-In the spring semester of 2018, Mr. Burrow helped organize and lead Virginia Tech’s team to a strong victory in the MITRE Corporation's Embedded Capture-the-Flag (eCTF) Competition.
-In 2017, he contributed to the research described in the paper “Enhanced TPMS security through acceleration timed transmissions,” published in the proceedings of the 2017 IEEE Military Communications Conference.
+Burrow co-authored a paper in SIGNAL Magazine titled "Control Systems Need Software Security Too," which was the winning submission to AFCEA’s 2020 Cyber Edge writing competition.
+In 2018, he helped organize and lead Virginia Tech’s team to victory in the MITRE Corporation's Embedded Capture-the-Flag competition.
+In 2017, he co-authored a paper titled "Enhanced TPMS security through acceleration timed transmissions," published in the proceedings of the 2017 IEEE Military Communications Conference.